Slumping Berti’s 2-run single lifts Marlins over Phils 4-2

 Aguilar hit a tying single for Miami in the third.

-Marlins starter Nick Neidert, recalled from Triple A Jacksonville, allowed one run, four hits and two walks in four innings.
+Marlins starter Nick Neidert, recalled from Triple-A Jacksonville, allowed one run, four hits and two walks in four innings.

 ROSTER MOVE